History of Manila: Islamization of Manila (1500s)

-Warring cities period
+In the early 16th century, a new dynasty under the Islamized Rajah Salalila of Maynila was established to challenge the House of Lakandula in Tondo.Henson, Mariano A. 1965.
+The Province of Pampanga and Its Towns: A.D.
+1300–1965.
+4th ed. revised.
+Angeles City: By the author.
+Islam was further strengthened by the arrival to the Philippines of traders and proselytizers from Borneo.

 In the mid-16th century, the areas of present-day Manila were part of larger thalassocracies governed by Muslim Rajahs.
-Rajah Sulayman and Rajah Matanda ruled the Muslim communities south of the Pasig River, and Lakan Dula ruled the Kingdom of Tondo, the Hindu-Buddhist community north of the river.
-The two Muslim communities of Sulayman and Matanda were unified into the Kingdom of Maynila.
+Rajah Sulayman and Rajah Matanda ruled the Muslim communities south of the Pasig River, and the Lakandula ruled Tondo, the community north of the river.
+The two Muslim communities of Sulayman and Matanda were unified into Maynila.
 Both city-states were officially Malay-speaking and held diplomatic ties with the Bolkiah dynasty of Brunei and the sultanates of Sulu and Ternate (not to be confused with Ternate, Cavite).